I hope your week was good. It’s been a minute since we spoke, but I can honestly admit that my time off was good. Too good, I think.

 This week’s newsletter is chocked full of goodness (as usual), so let’s get to a couple highlights.

-A lot of folks are still scrambling for good references to prepare for the SC-100 exam.
+Secondly, a lot of folks are still scrambling for good references to prepare for the SC-100 exam.
 A book from Microsoft Press featuring my colleagues Yuri Diogenes, Sarah Young, Mark Simos (Author) and Gladys Rodriguez is now available for pre-order.
 The actual release date isn’t until February 2023, but you can expect this one to be a valuable addition to your physical book library.

 In another chapter of “Battle of the Books”, there’s also another awesome SC-100 exam prep guide coming from my good friend Dwayne Natwick.
 If you’re familiar with Dwayne’s content, you know this will be a book you absolutely need.